 Answer: “Having you listen and accept me for me is the most supportive thing you can do right now.”
 Or maybe, “It’d be really awesome if you could ____ while I’m in the process of coming out to others.”
 Fill in that blank however you want: check in on me, go with me to tell my parents, or so forth.

-Someone in your life just came out to you, and, similar to how many people respond, you’re in shock!
-It’s fine for you to be surprised, but for right now, focus on the emotions of the person who trusted you enough to tell you something important about themselves.
+If someone has just come out to you, it’s fine for you to be surprised, but for right now, focus on the emotions of the person who trusted you enough to tell you something important about themselves.
 It takes a lot of vulnerability and courage to talk about such deeply personal topics.
-It’s so hard that a Yale study found that 83% of lesbian, gay, or bisezual people stay closested from most or all people.6
+It’s so hard that a Yale study found that 83% of lesbian, gay, or bisexual people stay closeted from most or all people.7

 Just be.
 Just be a friend, parent, teacher, spouse, sibling.
 Whatever role you play in this person’s life, it’s clearly an important one.
 They trusted you enough to disclose their sexual orientation or gender identity to you.
 There’s nothing you need to fix or solve right now.
 Nothing has to change.
 All relationships change, grow, evolve, or devolve over time.
 But right now, the person coming out to you needs you to just be with them.